changefashionindustry

 Small-scale companies

 Small manufacturers, brands, and designers are the future.
-Handcrafted smaller productions made with sustainable materials would have healthier production chains.
+Handcrafted smaller productions made with sustainable materials would create healthier production chains.
 Also, designers would make products for different market segments, from affordable to luxury.
 Small is beautiful, and it gives a long-term solution.

 How to change fashion retail

 Small-scale retailers offering a more focused and balanced selection can be part of the solution by ordering the number of goods they need and reordering during the season if they need more.
-Indeed, a made-to-order basis would be the best way to dismantle the overproduction system.
-A pattern that asks retailers for unrealistic budgets and causes huge unsold stock.
+Indeed, a made-to-order basis would be the best way to dismantle the overproduction system–a pattern that asks retailers for unrealistic budgets and causes huge unsold stock.

 Less quantity, more quality